manticoresoftware/manticoresearch/README.md

      mkdir build && cd build
      cmake .. &&  make install

-For more details check [compiling] (https://docs.manticoresearch.com/latest/html/installation.html#compiling-manticore-from-source).
+For more details check [compiling](https://docs.manticoresearch.com/latest/html/installation.html#compiling-manticore-from-source).
 ## Getting started
  The quick way to see Manticore in action is to use the sample RT index preconfigured in sphinx.conf.
  Inserting data in a RT index is done using SphinxQL and in the same way as for a MySQL table